YowSiaoKang/tp/docs/UserGuide.md

 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-- Constraints for email, phone number and tag(s) are similar to that of `add` command.
+- Constraints for email, phone number and tag(s) are similar to that of [add](#adding-a-person--add) command.

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address ofz the 1st person to be `91234567` and `johndoe@example.com` respectively.
 - `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 What you should see: